POSTS TAGGED: HTC Incredible S

-Posted November 12, 2013 By: Tomek Kondrat
+Posted November 12, 2013 at 05:00 am by Tomek Kondrat

 One of the main objectives of newly released Android 4.4 was to make the system available for older devices with limited RAM.
 A few days ago, we mentioned that KitKat was successfully ported to Motorola Defy and few other legacy devices.
 Now, it’s time to present another project for a phone that originally shipped with Android 2.2 Froyo in early 2011.
 That device is HTC Incredible S, which recently received an unofficial CyanogenMod 11 port by XDA Senior Member szezso.

-Posted August 31, 2012 By: David Watt
+Posted August 31, 2012 at 02:30 pm by David Watt

 Over the last few months, we’ve reported on a large number of devices across the forums receiving unofficial updates to Jelly Bean.
 One such report was the HTC Desire S receiving a number of Jelly Bean custom ROMs.